 Mexican bird of paradise (Erythrostemon mexicanus) is a small evergreen tree native to parts of Mexico and Texas.
 Its bright green leaves are fern-like.
 Its clusters of lemon yellow flowers bloom much of the year.

-This tree may look lacy and delicate, but it’s a tough desert plant that is exceptionally heat tolerant and thrives in the hottest, sunniest spot in your garden — even in full on reflected heat.
+This tree may look lacy and delicate, but it’s a tough desert plant that is exceptionally heat tolerant and thrives in the hottest, sunniest spot in your garden — even in full-on reflected heat.

 When in bloom, its mildly fragrant flowers attract hummingbirds, butterflies, bees, and other nectar-seeking insects.
 Birds are attracted to the seeds.
 However, javelinas, deer, and rabbits generally leave it alone.